 If you forget your library card, you can check out and retrieve account information with a photo ID.
 This process helps us recognize you and avoids checkout discrepancies.

 Your hold items will check out only to your card.
-If you want a friend or family member to pick up your hold items, be sure to give him or her your card.
+If you want a friend or family member to pick up your hold items, be sure to give them your card.

-Someone else may pay your fines, but specific information will not be given to them.
-If someone returns or renews an overdue item for you, he or she may pay the fine, but your account history will not be disclosed.
+Someone else may pay your fees, but specific information will not be given to them.
+If someone returns or renews an overdue item for you, he or she may pay the fee, but your account history will not be disclosed.

 Children's records are equally protected.
-We ask parents to use their child's library card when checking out, renewing or paying fines on items for their child.
+We ask parents to use their child's library card when checking out, renewing or paying fees on items for their child.

 Your records are available to you.
 Although your library account is protected from others, you can access information about it in a variety of ways: